6 Food Lies Pregnant Women Are Told

 Why We Forbid Pregnant Women From Eating Certain Foods

-“Do Not Eat” lists existed all over the internet for pregnant women.
-Some of the foods on these lists come from old wives’ tales.
-For instance, in Chinese culture, it is believed that bananas can cause miscarriage and asthma, consuming lamb may lead to epilepsy in the baby, eating seafood could result in rashes and skin issues for the baby, and so forth.
-Unfortunately, debunking an old wives’ tale is challenging, as they lack a foundation in scientific reasoning.
+“Do Not Eat” lists have been around forever.
+Some of them come from old wives’ tales.
+For example, in Chinese culture, it is believed that bananas can cause miscarriage and asthma, consuming lamb may lead to epilepsy in the baby, eating seafood could result in rashes and skin issues for the baby, and so forth.
+Unfortunately, debunking an old wives’ tale is challenging.
+While they can be deeply ingrained, they’re not based on evidence.

 While it is true that pregnant women are more susceptible to getting sick, avoiding the foods on the “Do Not Eat” list may cause more harm than good.
 These foods are full of essential nutrients that both the mother and developing fetus need, and not consuming them can lead to nutrient deficiencies.
-One study conducted on 7,500 women in Australia found that pregnant women who limited Listeria-containing foods consumed fewer nutrients like folate, iron, vitamin E, and calcium.
-Nutritional deficiencies during pregnancy are proven to result in complications such as birth defects, preterm birth, low birth weight, and an increased risk for chronic diseases after birth.
-So, what is the right course of action?
-Should pregnant women avoid these foods at the cost of nutritional deficiencies, which can lead to poor pregnancy outcomes, or consume them at the risk of serious pregnancy complications?
+One study of 7,500 women in Australia found that those who limited foods associated with Listeria consumed significantly less folate, iron, vitamin E, and calcium.
+These are not minor nutrients.
+Deficiencies can increase the risk of birth defects, preterm birth, low birth weight, and even chronic diseases later in life.

 The 7 Common Foods Pregnant Women Are Told To Avoid Due To Food Poisoning